13 Must-Follow Recipes for the Perfect Homemade Face Mask

 Lemon facial masks

-Lemons contain AHAs and BHAs, two types of hydroxy acid that remove dead skin cells and help clear up blackheads, acne, and discoloration.
+Lemons contain AHAs and BHAs, two types of hydroxy acid that remove dead skin cells and help clear up blackheads, acne and discoloration.
 Create a homemade face mask by mixing the juice from one lemon with 1/4 cup olive oil or sweet almond oil.
 Or mix the juice of 1/2 lemon with a tablespoon of honey.
-Apply to your face, wait 15 minutes, and rinse off with warm water.
-We also have six more beauty fixes with a lemon.
+Apply to your face, wait 15 minutes and rinse off with warm water.

 Egg facial masks

 For a little pampering, head to the refrigerator and grab an egg.
 If you have dry skin that needs moisturizing, separate the egg and beat the yolk.
-Oily skin takes the egg white, to which a bit of lemon or honey can be added.
+For oily skin use just the egg white, and add bit of lemon or honey.
 For normal skin, use the entire egg.
-Apply the beaten egg, relax and wait 30 minutes, then rinse.
+Apply it once beaten, relax and wait 30 minutes, then rinse.
 You’ll love your new fresh face.
-Check out these additional dermatologist-approved skin treatments you can prepare at home.

 Strawberry yogurt facial masks

 For this refreshing (and tasty!) treatment, mash a handful of ripe strawberries with 3 tablespoons of ground almonds.
 Add 2 tablespoons of plain yogurt and mix until the mixture has a pasty texture.
 Apply it to your face and rinse for soft, smooth skin.
 If you have any left over, make sure to keep it refrigerated.